 With more businesses shifting their marketing efforts to the digital world, social media has been on the rise.
 In 2016, approximately 2.34 billion people worldwide were active on social media.
 This tells you how relevant it has become.

-With this in mind, businesses are including social media into their marketing plan.
+With this in mind, businesses are including social media in their marketing plan.
 Business owners have the option of in-house or a digital marketing agency.
 This decision depends on the services you need and the size of your business.
-It will also depend on the experience level of the agency and the skills set of employees.
+It will also depend on the experience level of the agency and the skill set of employees.

 Deciding whether to go in-house or hire an agency can be difficult.